 Phase III: ACR Execution

 3. The EEC determines the T-EES by using the provisioned information or performing service provisioning procedure per clause 8.3.
-If the EEC performs the service provisioning procedure for service continuity planning, then the Connectivity information and UE Location used in that procedure contain the expected Connectivity information and expected UE Location.
-Upon selecting the T-EES the UE may need to establish a new PDU connection to the target EDN.
+When in step 1 the ACR for service continuity planning is triggered, then the Connectivity information and UE Location used in the service provisioning procedure contain the expected Connectivity information and expected UE Location.
+If the UE is within the service area of the T-EES, upon selecting the T-EES the UE may need to establish a new PDU connection to the target EDN.
 The EEC performs EAS Discovery with the T-EES per clause 8.5.2.

-4. The EEC sends the ACR Request message (indicating the need to notify the EAS) containing the S-EAS and T-EAS information to the T-EES.
+4. The EEC performs ACR launching procedure (as described in clause 8.8.3.4) to the T-EES with the ACR action indicating ACR initiation and the corresponding ACR initiation data (with the need to notify the EAS).
 The T-EES may apply the AF traffic influence with the N6 routing information of the T-EAS in the 3GPP Core Network (if applicable).
-Then the T-EES sends the ACR Notify message to the T-EAS, as described in clause 8.8.3.4.
+Then the T-EES sends the ACR Notify message to the T-EAS.
+The EEC also subscribes to receive ACR information notifications for ACR complete events from the T-EES, as described in clause 8.8.3.5.2.

 5. The T-EAS initiates ACT between the S-EAS and the T-EAS.
 This process is out of scope of the present specification.

+When in step 1 the ACR has been triggered for service continuity planning, if the UE does not move to the predicted location the EEC does not connect to T-EES, the AC does not connect to the T-EAS.
+Steps 6 and 7 are skipped.

+NOTE 2: The S-EAS or T-EAS can further decide to terminate the ACR, and the T-EAS can discard the application context based on information received from EEL and/or other methods (e.g. monitoring the location of the UE).
+It is up to the implementation of the S-EAS and T-EAS whether and how to make such a decision.

-NOTE 2: If used for service continuity planning, post-ACR clean up would only be performed after the UE moves to the expected location.
+NOTE 3: When in step 1 the ACR has been triggered for service continuity planning, steps 6 and 7 would only be performed after the UE moves to the expected location.

 Phase IV: Post-ACR clean up